 By Stephanie L. Cherry-Farmer

-In 2016, the East Atlanta Community Association (EACA) voted to support the documentation of the area generally bounded by I-20, Moreland Avenue, and Skyhaven Road/Eastland Road/Fayetteville Road as part of a greater effort to potentially formally nominate the neighborhood to the National Register of Historic Places.
-EACA, with the help of generous neighborhood benefactors, sponsored the effort that produced the draft document now available for review.
-This document was compiled and authored by students in Georgia State University’s graduate program in historic preservation and neighborhood volunteers.
+In 2016, the East Atlanta Community Association (EACA) approved the documentation of the East Atlanta area as part of a greater effort to examine formally nominating the neighborhood to the National Register of Historic Places.
+EACA, with the help of generous neighborhood donors, sponsored a class of students in Georgia State University’s heritage preservation graduate program who, along with neighborhood volunteers, worked during 2017 and early 2018 to research and write up the neighborhood’s history and development, and to survey, photograph, and map the almost 4,000 buildings that comprise the district.

 The National Register of Historic Places is our country’s official list of historic buildings, structures, sites, objects, and districts worthy of preservation.
-Currently, more than 82,000 historic properties in Georgia are listed in the National Register.
-At this time, the Zuber-Jarrell House on Flat Shoals Road is East Atlanta’s only National Register-listed property.
-The National Register recognizes both individual properties and groups of properties that were related historically, which are known as historic districts.
+Currently, more than 89,000 historic properties in Georgia are listed in the National Register.
+The National Register recognizes both individual properties and groups of properties that were related historically, which are listed as historic districts.
+The Zuber-Jarrell House on Flat Shoals Avenue, listed in the National Register in 1997, is East Atlanta’s only individually listed National Register property.
 National Register-listed historic districts in East Atlanta’s immediate vicinity include Reynoldstown, Kirkwood, and Candler Park.